agersant/crystal/docs/api/scene/camera.md

 ## Examples

-This examples defines a class for cameras that never move:
+This example defines a class for cameras that never move:

 ```lua
 local FixedCamera = Class("FixedCamera", crystal.Camera);